kreincke/proScientia.ltx/README.md

 ## Contributions

-Contributions to *proscientia.ltx* are welcome.
+Contributions to *proScientia.ltx* are welcome.
 Please use the methods of GitHub to do so.
 But your contributions also have to be licensed under the *CC BY 4.0*.

 ## Licensing

 Copyright (c) 2022 Karsten Reincke

-*proscientia.ltx* is distributed under the terms of the [**CC BY 4.0**](https://creativecommons.org/licenses/by/4.0/) license; you may not use this project except in compliance with that license.
+*proScientia.ltx* is distributed under the terms of the [**CC BY 4.0**](https://creativecommons.org/licenses/by/4.0/) license; you may not use this project except in compliance with that license.
 You are free to ...

 * share (= copy and redistribute the material in any medium or format)
 * adapt (= remix, transform, and build upon the material for any purpose, even commercially).

-*proscientia.ltx* under the following terms:
+*proScientia.ltx* under the following terms:

 * You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.